tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

   * ☝️ Why is a LinkedIn profile so important?

-  * 🙋 Recruiters and prospective employers will use to both find candidates and review candidates.
+  * 🙋 Recruiters and prospective employers will use them find and review candidates.

   * ☝️ Who can we submit our LinkedIn profile to for review?